nobody27/frupal/README.md

 Overview:
-This is a text based game in which the treasure seeker (displayed as the '&' symbol) can move around on the island of frupal in search of the Jewels ofAntioch.
-Each step potetially reveals more of the island and potentially increases their amount of gold which can be used to buy tools to help surmount obstacles found on the island.
+This is a text based game in which the treasure seeker (displayed as the '&' symbol) can move around on the island of frupal in search of the Jewels of Antioch.
+Each step potentially reveals more of the island and potentially increases their amount of gold which can be used to buy tools to help surmount obstacles found on the island.
 Beware, moving around depletes your energy and if you run out then the game is over!